tytydraco/Trackophile/README.md

 # Trackophile
-FOSS Android Music downloader (OPUS) via YouTube-DL
+FOSS Android Music downloader (MP3) via YouTube-DL

 # How to use
 Share a URL with the Trackophile app to start the download.
 When it is finished, it will close.